- The Ministry

 Since 1996, he has been a member of the Teachers΄ Association in Kalamaria, Secretary of the Primary School Teachers΄ Association in Thessaloniki, a member of the Executive Committee of E.D.O.TH./N.T.
 A.D.E.D.Y. and a representative at the General Assemblies of E.D.O.TH and A.D.E.D.Y.
 He has always been active in the movements and initiatives of primary school associations.

 He was elected MP for the first time in the national elections of 17 June 2012, on the Syriza ticket, in the 1st Electoral District of Thessaloniki, while in the 25 January 2015 election he garnered the most votes among Syriza candidates in his district.

-He holds the position of Secretary General of the Interparliamentary Assembly on Orthodoxy, a global organization aimed at encouraging contacts between parliamentary, political, church, academic and spiritual figures and institutions in order to develop Orthodox cultural heritage and contribute to the global dialogue on human rights and the peaceful coexistence of peoples.
+Until July 2016, he held the position of Secretary General of the Interparliamentary Assembly on Orthodoxy, a global organization aimed at encouraging contacts between parliamentary, political, church, academic and spiritual figures and institutions in order to develop Orthodox cultural heritage and contribute to the global dialogue on human rights and the peaceful coexistence of peoples.

 On 1 July 2015 he was give the portfolio of deputy minister of Foreign Affairs, a position he has kept following the September 2015 elections and to date, responsible for: